-- write to the landlord explaining that you believe he is in breach and that you will issue Notice to Quit if the breach is not remedied by a specified date
+- write to the landlord setting out what you believe to be a breach and that you will issue Notice to Quit if the breach is not remedied by a specified date

 If your landlord takes you to court to claim unpaid rent, use your letters to defend your case.
 However, it will be up to the judge on the day to decide whether or not the breach you cite is significant enough to render the lease void.

 What happens to your deposit if you leave early?